Office Administration

 The full-time faculty in the Healthcare and Office Administration department are listed below:

-• Julia Carlson, Associate Professor
+• Jo Ellen Connors, Associate Professor

-• Kathy Clark, Assistant Professor
+• Carol Dantzler-Harris, Assistant Professor

-• Sandra Flynn, Instructor
+• Sandra Flynn, Associate Professor

-• Kim Jordan, Assistant Professor
+• Kim Jordan, Associate Professor

 Yes, financial aid is available.
 Go to Financial Aid Information.